TeamRizu/outfox-wiki/content/user-guide/games/gddm.md

 ## Controls

+The easiest way to play this mode is with MIDI enabled electronic drums.
+The new cross platform MIDI drivers added to _Project OutFox_ made setting this up a breeze, and allowed for better response times and a more stable playing experience.

+There is a MIDI guide here on this _wiki_, which explains in detail how to set up controllers better for this mode.

+We have had reports that the rb drum kit can be set up to work within the 5 piece version of this mode, however, as it uses a different input system, you may experience latency (a slight delay from when you hit the drum to it being recognised) which could affect your ability to play.
+You can adjust your offsets for this, however if you can play via MIDI is recommended.

 ## Trivia

 This game mode was added to the engine as a 'why not?' joke between the main developers of _Project OutFox_.
 When the community noticed it existed then there was a demand for a parser and proper support.
 It led to the creation of the GDA/DTX parser, and 2 new cross platform MIDI drivers being added to the engine, as well as 2 previously undiscovered sound bugs being fixed.

+A _keysound_ in this mode is called a 'chip'.

+This mode needed 'hidden lane' support.
+That is, two different note lanes occupying the same column.
+It is a special feature of _OutFox_.

-This mode simulations DTXMania, as there is more content for that simulator, and it follows a practice.
+This mode simulates DTXMania, as there is more content for that simulator, and it follows a practice.
 There are _many_ forks of this project, so we spent some time with the community working out the features to add/discard from OutFox.

+The parser for this mode inherits a lot of the functionality of the `BMS` extended set, so OutFox by nature has a wider optional set of features due to this.
+One can also use `PMS`, or any other of the `BMS` derived parser features.
+We do not recommend this option if you want to keep your charts compatible with the orginal DTXMania of course!

-_Written and Maintained with ♡ by Squirrel_
+_Written and Maintained with ♡ by Squirrel, with thanks to the DTXMania community; APPROVED, np\_sub and Furukon._